mzak-dev/RadiohubPL/README.md

 ### **Technologies Used**
 - **HTML**: Page structure (approximately 64% of the project's code).
 - **CSS**: Styling and visual customization (approximately 6% of the project's code).
-- **jQuery**: Handling user interactions and dynamic updates (approximately 27% of the project's code).
+- **Javascript**: Handling user interactions and dynamic updates (approximately 27% of the project's code).
 - **Bootstrap**: Framework for responsive layouts (approximately 3% of the project's code).

 ---